Tax

 Record Keeping

-• Maintain accurate records of all sales, including HST collected.
+• Maintain accurate sales records, including HST collected.

-• Keep invoices, receipts, and other relevant documents for audit purposes.
+• Keep invoices, receipts, and documents for audits.

 HST Returns and Remittance

-• You then remit the net HST owing to the government.
+• Remit net HST owing to the government.

 Staying Compliant